shotgunanaconda/anaconda-json-editor/README.md

-# 🐍 Anaconda JSON Editor
+# 🐍 Anaconda Visual JSON Editor

 **Anaconda** is a sleek, powerful, and keyboard-optimized JSON editor designed specifically for game developers who are tired of fighting with brackets and deep nesting.
 It turns JSON data entry from a chore into a high-speed workflow.